sanderslab/magellanmapper/README.md

 ### Image Stitching

 - Image stitching is run through ImageJ/Fiji
-  - ImageJ itself also depends on Java but does not work well on Java > 8 (as of 2018-12-22)
+  - ImageJ itself also depends on Java but does not work well on Java > 8 (as of 2019-01-29)
-  - As of Clrbrain v0.8.1, arguments can be given to `runclrbrain.sh` and `stitch.sh` to specify the location of ImageJ
+  - As of Clrbrain v0.8.3, an argument can be given to `runclrbrain.sh` and `stitch.sh` to specify the Java home specifically for ImageJ, which should be a typical path exported as `JAVA_HOME` but here passed as an argument to ImageJ, eg:
-  - This location can be a script that specifies a specific Java version, such as:

 ```
-# on Mac
-java="/path/to/java/8"
-open -a "Fiji.app" --args --java-home "$java"
+./runclrbrain.sh -j /Library/Java/JavaVirtualMachines/jdk1.8.0_131.jdk/Contents/Home
 ```

+- Two ImageJ stitching plugins are available, which Clrbrain runs as ImageJ scripts in minimize the need for intervention:
   - The original stitcher, `Stitching`, requires a large amount of RAM/swap space and runs single-threaded, taking days to stitch a multi-tile image
   - The new, recommended stitcher, `BigStitcher`, uses RAM much more efficiently through an HDF5 format and utilizes multiprocessing
-- Clrbrain runs these stitchers as ImageJ scripts in an attempt to require minimal intervention
-- BigStitcher throws an exception without a graphical environment, however
+- BigStitcher currently requires a graphical environment, which is also recommended for manual verification of tile alignment
 - The threshold for links between tiles is set high to minimize false links, falling back on metadata, but still may give false alignments, so manual inspection of stitched images is recommended
 - To fix alignments in BigStitcher:
- - Copy the `.xml~2` file to `fix.xml` to obtain the state just before the optimization step
+ - Copy the `.xml~2` file to `fix.xml` to obtain the state just before the optimization step and open this file in BigStitcher
  - Use its Link Explorer to remove inappropriate links
  - Run the global optimizer again with two round and metadata fallback
- - If necessary, use the Manually Align tool to move specific tiles
+ - If necessary, right-click in the Stitching Explorer to access the `Arrange views > Manually translate views` tool to move specific tiles

 ### Additional tips